grompe/BTWTweak/patcher/readme.txt

 - Added an ability to attach torches, buttons, etc. on backsides of stairs.

+- Fixed (prevented) wolf cubs teleporting to player as they grow up even while sitting.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.